4insyde/spring-boot-starter-flink-statefun/README.md

 ### Step 4 - Create a function

-We created a simple function FooFn that increments COUNT value when receiving an IncrementEvent.
+We created a simple function `FooFn` that increments `COUNT` value when receiving an `IncrementEvent`.
-Also, we can mark it with @Component annotation and now out function is a part of Spring context
+Also, we can mark it with `@Component` annotation and now out function is a part of Spring context

 ```java
 @Component